Grease bands are mainly used to protect fruit trees, such as apple, plum, pear and cherry from winter moth caterpillars.

-Note that sticky barriers give no protection against codling moth, the cause of maggoty apples.
+Note that sticky barriers give no protection against codling moth (the cause of maggoty apples), plum moth (the cause of maggoty plums) or other types of caterpillars.
 That pest has winged females that are active in midsummer.